Skip to Content Top

 Identifying blacklegged ticks is important because they are known to transmit diseases such as Lyme disease, making awareness and proper tick removal essential for individuals who spend time in tick-prone areas.
 Their unique combination of reddish-brown bodies and black legs is a key feature to recognize them.

-Where Are Blacklegged Ticks Found?
+Blacklegged Ticks Habitat

 Blacklegged ticks, also known as deer ticks (Ixodes scapularis in the eastern United States and Ixodes pacificus in the western United States), are typically found in specific types of habitats that provide the necessary conditions for their survival.
 Here is a description of the habitats where you are likely to encounter blacklegged ticks: